ipython/ipython-website/sponsors.rst

 contribution, please contact us directly (ipython@gmail.com).
 All donations to IPython are handled by NumFOCUS_ and are tax-deductible in the USA.

-Individuals can also :ref:`donate to IPython <donate>`, and we are grateful for every contribution!
+Individuals can also `donate to IPython <donate.html>`_, and we are grateful for every contribution!

 Other support